zeromake/quasar/docs/src/pages/quasar-cli-vite/prefetch-feature.md

 ```

 ::: warning
-When you use it to pre-fetch data, you may want to use Pinia or Vuex, so make sure that your project folder has the `/src/stores` (for Pinia) **OR** `/src/store` (for Vuex) folders when you create your project, otherwise generate a new project and copy the store folder contents to your current project (or use `quasar new store` command).
+When you use it to pre-fetch data, you may want to use Pinia, so make sure that your project folder has the `/src/stores` (for Pinia) folders when you create your project, otherwise generate a new project and copy the store folder contents to your current project (or use `quasar new store` command).
 :::

 ## How PreFetch Helps SSR Mode